fistlabs/fist/docs/guides/configuring.md

 });
 ```

-Also I advise you to store all your configuration at one place in separate file.
+Also I advise you to store all your configuration at one place in a separate file.

 ```js
 var app = require('fist')(require('./configs'));
 app.listen(app.params.port);